Succinate <=> Fumarate (with FAD redox reaction on enzyme)

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

-The succinate dehydrogenase complex (SDH), associated with the inner mitochondrial membrane, catalyzes the dehydrogenation of succinate to fumarate, reducing the FAD cofactor bound to the enzyme.
-This redox potential is then used in the electron transfer chain to drive a proton motive force to generate ATP.
+The succinate dehydrogenase complex (SDH, complex II), associated with the inner mitochondrial membrane, catalyzes the dehydrogenation of succinate to fumarate, reducing ubiquinone (Q10) to ubiquinol (Q10H2) on the membrane part of the enzyme.
+FAD is covalently bound to His-99 of the SDHA subunit (PDB 6VAX; Sharma et al., 2020).
+The redox potential of Q10H2 is then used in the electron transfer chain to drive a proton motive force to generate ATP (Devertanian et al., 1964; Renkema et al., 2015)

 Literature References